Katamatite railway line: Locomotives and rolling stock

 In 1890, the Yarrawonga Council purchased one locomotive, one carriage and six trucks from the Victorian Government for use on the line.
-The engine had originally been the first one bought by the VR and, with the number 12, it became part of its "Old" V-Class fleet.
+The engine had originally been the first one bought by the VR and, with the number 12, with its V-Class fleet.
 It had been built in a 2-2-2 configuration, but was converted to a 2-4-0 in 1871.
 When the tramway changed hands in 1892 the locomotive was renumbered 528 by the VR, and remained in service on the Katamatite line until 1904, when it was sold to a contractor in South Australia.
 Following the VR takeover standard rolling stock, albeit lighter steam and diesel powered locomotives, were used on the line until closure.

 Subsequent concerns

 The Yarrawonga Council ended its management of the tramway in August 1892, having lobbied the Victorian Government to take over the line, to relieve the council of the burden of debt and the loss that was being incurred.
 There was some indication of poor financial management on the part of the council, but a local meeting of ratepayers supported it in the final decision to sell.

 The tramway was reclassified as a railway when it came under the control of the VR.
 In 1905 the line was extended by several chains to allow for shunting at Katamatite, but that also brought to a head an argument that was to continue for another decade.
 At Katamatite the track ended almost 1 mi south of the town centre, possibly to save money by avoiding the need for a bridge over Boosey Creek.
 Lobbying for an extension was ongoing, and in 1912 it was pointed out to the Minister for Railways that, due to swampy conditions near the Katamatite station, access was almost impossible during winter.
 The advocates received an unsympathetic response and the extension never eventuated.

 In 1926 meetings were held in the district centre in support of a proposed link between the Katamatite line and the Benalla to Yarrawonga railway to the east.
 It was hoped that such an extension would open up more markets for local produce and reduce transport times to Sydney.
 Ultimately, like similar proposals before it in 1909 and 1916, it was rejected on the grounds of costs versus revenue.